LibraryCarpentry/lc-data-intro-archives/_episodes/02-jargon-busting.md

 - What do you do with it?
 - What tools do you use to help you?
 objectives:
-- Get participants thinking in terms of data and recognising that they do have some
+- Recognise that they work with data
-- Compare what tasks participants peform on data and the tools they use
+- Compare what tasks they peform on data and the tools they use
 keypoints:
 - We all have data and it is not just enough to put it into a system and forget about it
 ---